Minister of State at the Department of Finance

 The Minister of State at the Department of Finance is a junior ministerial post in the Department of Finance of the Government of Ireland.
 A Minister of State does not hold cabinet rank.
 The position was created on 1 January 1978, replacing the position of Parliamentary Secretary to the Minister for Finance.

-The current Minister of State is Jennifer Carroll MacNeill, TD, who was appointed in December 2022.
+The current Minister of State is Robert Troy, TD, who was appointed in January 2025.